node-ts/ddd/packages/ddd/README.md

    * @param userId Identifies the user who changed their password
-   * @param isEnabled if the user can log in to their account */ constructor ( readonly userId: Uuid, readonly isEnabled: boolean
+   * @param isEnabled if the user can log in to their account */ constructor( readonly userId: Uuid, readonly isEnabled: boolean
-  ) {
+  ) {}
-  }
 }
 ```

 These events above are broadcasted to the rest of your system, normally with a message bus, each time one of the actions are performed on the aggregate root.

 The following is an example implementation of the `User` class: